 One of my main goals in performing your surgery is to allow you to heal without noticeable scars.
 There are two ways that this goal is achieved.

 First, proper placement of the incisions is a must!
 Care is taken to place the incisions in specific locations that follow the gentle curves of the ear, making the incisions less conspicuous post-operatively.
-I use a post-tragal, which helps to further hide the incision, instead of the traditional incision, which is placed completely in from the ear.
+I use a post-tragal approach, which helps to further hide the incision, instead of the traditional incision, which is placed completely in front of the ear.

 Second, I take much care not to close the skin incision under tension.
 By addressing and tightening the SMAS layer first, I am able to close the skin incisions with virtually no tension on them.
 Without tension, incisions heal extremely well without scarring.
-Tell-tale signs of this surgery are wide, thickened scars, which are a result of closing the incisions under tension.
+Tell-tale signs of poor facelift results are wide, thickened scars, which are a result of closing the incisions under tension.

-The modern-day version of this procedure involves a “two-layer” approach to facial tightening by addressing the deep and superficial tissue layers.
+The modern-day rhytidectomy involves a “two-layer” approach to facial tightening by addressing the deep and superficial tissue layers.
 These tissue layers include the SMAS, platysma muscle, and skin.

 The SMAS is a connective tissue layer that covers the muscles of the face.
 The SMAS is one of the most important areas to be addressed in order to achieve long-lasting results.
 Tightening of the SMAS layer is a key step for a good rhytidectomy.

 The platysma is a thin muscle that covers the neck.
-This area is crucial to achieving good results with regard to neck rejuvenation.
-The platysma muscle is tightened both centrally, under the chin, as well as laterally to achieve a firmer neck line.
+This area is crucial to achieving good neck rejuvenation.
+The platysma muscle is tightened both centrally, under the chin, as well as laterally to achieve a firmer neckline.

 Once the deep layers of the face and neck have been addressed, the surgeon’s attention is then directed towards the skin.
 Conservative tightening of the facial and neck skin is carried out to provide a natural look.
 Overly tightening the facial skin can lead to a “windblown” appearance, which is very unattractive and unnatural.

-The purpose of a rhytidectomy is to provide rejuvenation to the lower third of the face, specifically the neck and jawline.
+The purpose of a facelift is to provide rejuvenation to the lower third of the face, specifically the neck and jawline.
 Patients seeking rhytidectomy in Philadelphia, all seek a procedure which provides a natural and more youthful result.

-Different techniques exist based on age and, more importantly, the degree of aging present.
+Different techniques exist based on the degree of aging present.
 Beginning with patients in the early 40s, it is common to have complaints about mild sagging of the neck skin and the early formation of “jowls.
 These patients are usually excellent candidates for a mini lift.

 Smoking and all nicotine-containing products will have adverse effects on wound healing.
 Patients who smoke, use smokeless tobacco, or utilize any nicotine-containing products such as nicotine gum will need to stop before their procedure.